nimspy/bamboo/README.md

 # bamboo
-UserScripts for filling hours on timesheet
+UserScripts for filling hours on timesheet.

+This script fills the remaining hours in a month.
+It takes into account vacation and sick leave.

 ### Instalation
 You must install Tampermonkey for your browser.
 You can find it [here](https://www.tampermonkey.net/).